-Once your program has read all data from the socket and closed it then the program should print out the time and number of bytes for each read.
+Once your program has read all data from the socket and closed it, the program should print out the time and number of bytes for each read.
 In many cases each read will correspond to the reception of a single packet so that the number of bytes read is the size of a packet.
 In other cases, a read might contain the data of multiple packets.
 Your program should be able to read up to 10K bytes on each iteration.

-In your report, you should print the maximum packet size for each of the servers in your test set.
+Your report should print the maximum packet size for each of the servers in your test set.
 Is the size the same for all servers?

 TCP sending behavior, which we will discuss in more detail later, often results in bursts of packets being sent.
-Each of these bursts is sometimes referred to as a "flight."
+Each of these bursts is sometimes referred to as a 'flight."
 To better see this behavior select an object download from a server that requires 30-50 packets.
 For three such downloads create a graph where the x-axis is time (time begins just prior to the connect() call) and the y-axis is the cumulative number of bytes that have been read.
 How many packets are read in each flight for different servers?
 You should include graphs and analysis in the report you submit.
 How well formed are these flights in terms of distinct waves being visually evident in your graphs?

-TCP Info
+TCP Information

-For final five points on the project, you need to add a -info option to your client, which when invoked will display information about the TCP connection.
-TCP information maintained by the kernel is available on Linux systems via the TCP\INFO option to the getsockopt system call.
-This information is returned in the tcp\info structure that is defined in the <netinet/tcp.h> include file.
-This structure contains much information about the TCP connection, but for the project you should retrieve and print out the RTT and RTT variance for the TCP connection after all data has been read from the socket, but before the socket is closed.
+For the final five points on the project, you need to add an -info option to your client, which when invoked will display information about the TCP connection.
+TCP information maintained by the kernel is available on Linux systems via the TCP_INFO option to the getsockopt() system call.
+This information is returned in the tcp_info structure that is defined in the <netinet/tcp.h> include file.
+This structure contains much information about the TCP connection, but for this assignment retrieve and print out the RTT and RTT variance for the TCP connection after all data has been read from the socket, but before the socket is closed.
 Include these measured values in your report.
-How do these values compare to the RTT values you measure with the -ping option?
+Compare these measured RTT values with the results from the -ping option.